OpenDSA/OpenDSA/RST/en/Database/ERDComponents.rst

 Relationships of the same type are grouped or typed into a relationship type.
 For example, the Register relationship type in which STUDENTSs and COURSEs participate, or the MANAGES relationship type in which EMPLOYEEs and DEPARTMENTs participate.

 **The degree of a relationship type** is the number of participating entity types.
-Both MANAGES and WORKS_ON are binary relationships.
+Both MANAGES and WORKS_At are binary relationships. (see the below figure)

 **Note:** More than one relationship type can exist with the same participating entity types.
 For example, MANAGES and WORKS_At are distinct relationships between EMPLOYEE and DEPARTMENT, but with different meanings and different relationship instances.